 Fall is right around the corner.
 The morning air is a little more crisp, our windows are open all day and our garden is bursting with fresh, colorful tomatoes.
-If you’re looking for ways to use up your bounty of tomatoes, I’m sharing some simple and delicious tomato-inspired recipes over the next week.
+If you’re looking for ways to use up your bounty, I’m sharing some simple and delicious tomato-inspired recipes over the next week.
 Let’s start with this Roasted Caprese Salad.

 Roast the Tomatoes

 This recipe is an easy twist on the classic caprese salad, because you roast the tomato slices rather than serve them freshly sliced.
 I sprinkle salt, freshly ground pepper and a pinch of dried oregano over each tomato slice just before popping them in a 425 degree F oven for about 10 minutes.